EDG Performances

 produced by Mirjam Manoutchehri

-June 2003: A Tennessee Williams Evening
+June 2003:

-I Rise In Flame, Cried The Phoenix by Tennessee Williams),
+(including: Portrait Of A Madonna by Tennessee Williams, Lord Byron's Love Letter by Tennessee Williams, and I Rise In Flame, Cried The Phoenix by Tennessee Williams),

 produced by Mirjam Manoutchehri

-Winter 2002/03: The Importance of Being Earnest
+The Importance of Being Earnest

 by Oscar Wilde,